boomcamp/WP-addressbook-plugin/README.md

 * Use ` WP_Query` object to get your page contents and display it to `page.php`

+* Should also have A WAY to insert, update and delete a student handled by a mentor in a cohort.

 Example query by page slug:

 ```